sethigeet/dmenu/README.md

 ## Bindings for

 - **Move around**:
+  - For **normal people**
     - Move around with the arrow keys in the direction you want to go
+  - For **vim freaks**
+    - Move around with the `vim` movement keys (ie. h, j, k, l) in the direction you want to go while holding down the `Ctrl` key

 ## Colors and UI